xi/django-mfa3/README.md

 # django-mfa3

-A reusable Django app that handles multi factor authentication via FIDO2 and TOTP.
+An opinionated Django app that handles multi factor authentication (MFA) via FIDO2 and TOTP.

-## Status
+## Features

-I am not sure whether I will be able to maintain this library long-term.
-If you would like to help or even take ownership of this project, please contact me!
+-   Two factor authentication is required on login (if the user has registered a key)
+-   Stuff just works without much configuration
+-   The UI allows not only to add new keys, but also to remove keys that have been compromised
+-   You can optionally enforce MFA for all users
+-   You can (and should) customize the templates
+-   Simple code, few dependencies

 ## Installation